 Spinal curvature can also potentially cause compression of the spinal cord or nerve roots, in which case pain, numbness, tingling and muscle weakness may affect the upper or lower extremities.
 Treatment for these symptoms will largely be based on a patient’s age, the severity of the curve, the severity of symptoms and other factors.

 Initial treatments for scoliosis

 Most treatment options aim at relieving any discomfort and reducing the risk for curvature progression.
-Not all patients diagnosed with scoliosis will require treatment, but for those who do, a physician may first recommend several non-surgical options, such as:
+Not all patients diagnosed with scoliosis will require treatment, but for those who do, a doctor may first recommend several nonsurgical options, such as:

 - Physical therapy

 - Manual therapy, such as chiropractic care or massage